 How often should I clean the cage?

-It is recommended to clean the cage and accessories on a weekly basis.
+It is recommended to clean the cage and accessories every week.
 Regular cleaning helps maintain a hygienic environment and prevents the buildup of bacteria.

 Can love birds be potty trained?